HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/VolumesApi.md

 > Volume Update(ctx, volumeId, volume)

-Update an existing volume.
-NOT SUPPORTED!!
+Update an existing volume

+Only expansion of an existing volume to the specified size supported.

 ### Required Parameters